kevmu/RNAseqDataSchwelm2015/README.txt

 wget --recursive --no-host-directories --cut-dirs=6 https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/001/049/375/GCA_001049375.1_pbe3.h15/ -P my_dir/

-## If you need to install the conda environments we used in this article use the following conda commands for creating the following environments.
+## If you need to install the conda environments we used in this article.
+Use the following conda commands for creating the following environments.

 # Create the NCBI sra-toolkit condo environment.
 conda create env --file sra_toolkit_env.yml